I received this book to review from SheSpeaks

 In war we find out who we are."

 You'll need to read the book to find out exactly what happens.
 All I'm going to say here is with sisters with a huge age gap between them and different marital status (one a mother) leading very different wartime lives, you can expect some sparks between the siblings fueling family drama.
 That's what makes the protagonist and other female characters in this novel so fascinating.

 Grab some the tissues.
 Through The Nightingale you'll get an idea of what it must have been like to live and survive in wartime Europe.
 But, at the same time, you will experience flash moments of joy and learning about what's most important about relationships and simply being alive.

 American best-selling author Kristin Hannah is a former lawyer who has written twenty-two novels.
 Some of her other popular books include Firefly Lane, Winter Garden and Fly Away.
 This is the first title I've read by Hannah and I can't wait to read some of her other novels.

 A few of Hannah's photos in France inspiring The Nightingale...

 Released in 2015 in hardcover and just this week in paperback.
 Buy it at Amazon and Barnes & Noble.
 To stay up to date on all the buzz about The Nightingale, follow St Martin's Press on Facebook, Twitter and Instagram.
 You can also connect with author Kristin Hannah on Facebook.

-FTC Disclosure: This post is a community service to inspire mom bloggers to come to the aid of those in need.
-I did not receive any payment or other compensation associated with this particular post.
+FTC Disclosure: I received the book from SheSpeaks to facilitate this review.
+However, opinions here are my own.
 See complete FTC Disclosure information that appears at the bottom of MommyBlogExpert's main page and at the bottom of every individual post on this blog, including this one.